janwilmake/hn-oauth-client-provider/public/blog.md

 }
 ```

-## MCP Compliance: OAuth for AI Agents

-One of the coolest features is full Model Context Protocol (MCP) compliance.
-This means AI agents can automatically discover and use the OAuth provider:
+I also added MCP (Model Context Protocol) compliance, so AI agents can automatically discover and use the OAuth provider:

 ```typescript
 // OAuth 2.0 Authorization Server Metadata (RFC 8414)